ANDROID

 Preparing for the end of support for Android 5.0 and 5.1

 Starting September 8, 2026, WhatsApp will discontinue support for versions prior to Android 6.
-Note that this change applies to both WhatsApp Messenger and WhatsApp Business, as they share the same underlying code and system requirements.
+Note that this change applies to both WhatsApp Messenger and WhatsApp Business, as they share the same underlying code.
 If you are currently using Android 5.0 or Android 5.1, it is recommended that you update your device to continue using WhatsApp or move to a compatible device that supports newer versions.

 Connect with WABetaInfo